AmrBeshir/rule-engine-ts/readme.md

   //Same Point but this time Home Furnture rule (id 2 is Adam Willy). new StringRule("pointOfInterest", "Home Furniture", [2, 4]), new StringRule("pointOfInterest", "Plumbing Fixtures", [3, 4]),
-  // Finally if the client budger it greater than 10000 then only Michael can work with them. new NumberRule("budget", 10000, [4], "greater"),
+  // Finally if the client budget is greater than 10000 then only Michael can work with them. new NumberRule("budget", 10000, [4], "greater"),
 ];
 ```